-9. Your site loads slow.
+9. Your site loads slowly.

 People’s attention spans these days is literally shorter than a goldfish.

-A slow loading site results in a higher bounce rate.
+A slow-loading site results in a higher bounce rate.
 Or, to put it simply – users leaving your site.

 A common mistake of website designers (both DIY and some “pros.”) is creating bulky, bloated pages that take too long to load.